 These days scam emails are as much an irritation for crew working at sea as anyone working in an office.
 Apart from clogging up inboxes, accidentally clicking through on a link can lead to financial loss, reputational damage, and in more serious cases, operational outages.
-At sea, the dangers are amplified as ships often have PCs running older operating systems, which haven’t had the latest updates applied, such that simply displaying a message can activate certain kinds of malware.
+At sea, the dangers are amplified as ships often have PCs running older operating systems, which haven’t had the latest updates applied and fixes to cyber security, such that simply displaying a message can activate certain kinds of malware.

 Thankfully enterprise-grade spam and malware filtering solutions, such as GTMailPlus from GTMaritime, protect staff at sea and on land alike by preventing the vast majority of these tainted and timewasting messages ever reaching inboxes.
 But do these systems lull users into a false sense of security and encourage carelessness?